 - Prescription pain medicine may be given.
 Do not wait until the pain is severe before you ask for your child's medicine.

 - Sedative medicine may be given to help your child relax.
-He may need this medicine before his healthcare provider manually reduces his hernia.
+This medicine may be needed before your child's healthcare provider manually reduces the hernia.

 - Antibiotics help prevent a bacterial infection.
-Your child may be given antibiotics before he has surgery to fix his hernia.
+Your child may be given antibiotics before surgery to fix the hernia.

 - IV fluids may be given to treat or prevent dehydration.

 - Blood tests may be used to test your child's kidney function or find signs of infection.

 - An x-ray, ultrasound, CT, or MRI pictures may show the tissue or organ that is contained within the hernia.
 It may also show if there is a lack of blood flow to the organ, a blockage in the intestines, or a hole in the intestines.
 Your child may be given contrast liquid to help the organs show up better in the pictures.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if your child has any metal in or on his or her body.